 Chatbot avatars

-Use the new robot icon for chatbot avatarsVariationsChatbot avatars in useChatbot launch buttonChatbot avatar don'tsUse the new robot icon for chatbot avatarsVariationsChatbot avatars in useChatbot launch buttonChatbot avatar don'ts
+Use the robot icon for chatbot avatarsVariationsChatbot avatars in useChatbot launch buttonChatbot avatar don'tsUse the robot icon for chatbot avatarsVariationsChatbot avatars in useChatbot launch buttonChatbot avatar don'ts

 All chatbots should use the robot icon as their avatar or profile picture.
 Other AI experiences should not use a robot icon.